-Please make sure your phone numbers and emergency contacts kept up-to-date and notify us immediately if any phone numbers or addresses change.
-It's extremely important in the case of an emergency situation involving your child that we have a fast, reliable way of reaching you or your contacts.
-We also ask that you have local emergency contacts.
+Please make sure your phone numbers and emergency contacts are kept up-to-date and notify us immediately if any phone numbers or addresses change.
+We ask that your emergency contacts to be local so they can arrive quickly if necessary.
+It's extremely important in the case of an emergency situation involving your child that we have a fast, reliable way of reaching you or your emergency contacts.